Estimated reading time: 3 minutes

 Did you know that 1 in 5 adults in the United States suffers from some form of mental illness?

-Mental disorders also affect children, the elderly, and is a major problem for the homeless population.
+Mental disorders also affect children, the elderly and are a major problem for the homeless population.
 It’s more important than ever that the country provide and maintain a strong support system for those in need of help.

 If you’re considering a career in the healthcare industry, becoming a mental health technician is an exciting opportunity.
-You’ll help doctors and psychiatrists and other professionals bring care to those suffering from mental illness.
+You’ll help doctors, psychiatrists, and other professionals bring care to those with a mental illness.

 Let’s break down some of the benefits of this important healthcare role so you can decide if this path is right for you.

 1. A Mental Health Technician Makes a Difference in Patients’ Lives

 When you become a mental health technician, you’ll be spending more time with your patients than doctors or other treatment team members.
 A big part of your job is to carry out the treatment plans put in place by doctors and report on a patient’s condition.

 You’ll also play a vital role as a positive role model and motivating force.
 Patients will rely on you for help with medication, assisting with therapy activities, and educating them and their families about the treatment process.

 2. Mental Health Technician Job And Career Growth